Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 If the weed has pushed up several rows of leaves, look at it very carefully.
 If you see a slender, green seed head that is still closed and folded up against the leaves, pull it too.

-- Crabgrass plants that are ideal for pulling has 3-4 sets of leaves but no splayed seed heads.
+- Crabgrass plants that are ideal for pulling have 3-4 sets of leaves but no splayed seed heads.